ardeshir/docs/saint_token_overview.md

 **Performance & Security**: Rust’s memory safety without garbage collection makes it ideal for handling financial transactions and cryptographic operations at scale.

-**Rich Cryptography Ecosystem**: The search results show excellent libraries like `curve25519-dalek`, `bulletproofs`, `ed25519-dalek`, and `anonymous-credit-tokens` that directly support your privacy-preserving requirements.
+**Rich Cryptography Ecosystem**: The search results show excellent libraries like `curve25519-dalek`, `bulletproofs`, `ed25519-dalek`, and `anonymous-credit-tokens` that directly support our privacy-preserving requirements.

-**Blockchain Integration**: Rust is the language of choice for Substrate/Polkadot, Solana, and many other modern blockchain platforms, giving you maximum interoperability options.
+**Blockchain Integration**: Rust is the language of choice for Substrate/Polkadot, Solana, and many other modern blockchain platforms, giving us maximum interoperability options.

 ## Critical Technical Questions